Evolution, Life and Why Our Brains

 A lot of behavioural issues and psychiatric disorders begin to make a lot more sense when we understand the brain's “chain of command” and what influences or affects this chain and why.
 Understanding this will also give us great insight into how we can better control or deal with what's going on with us or how those around us can better help and support us.

-To put the brain stem and limbic region in evolutionary historical perspective, these regions developed hundreds of millions of years ago and thus were the main areas of control for hundreds of millions of years, a point we'll come back to later.
+To put the brain stem and limbic region in evolutionary historical perspective, these regions began developing millions of years ago and thus were the main areas of control for the vast majority of human development, a point we'll come back to later.

 Culture, Societal and Brain Evolution

-What really sets modern humans apart from other animals of high intelligence is culture and societal organization and thus cultural, societal and brain evolution must be viewed together when trying to understand modern human behaviour.
+What really sets modern humans apart from other animals of high intelligence is cultural and societal organization and thus cultural, societal and brain evolution must be viewed together when trying to understand modern human behaviour.
 For clarity's sake we need to roughly understand what is meant here by “culture” and “society”.
 The former refers to things such as tools (starting from stick and stone tools), art (cave drawings, etc), body/facial ornamentation (the use of shells and bones, simple face painting and or tattooing, etc) and then language, music and dance and so on.
 The latter refers more to group organization and rules within such.
-All seemingly simple stuff but critical to remember when we look at ourselves in our modern society and cultures and why individuals struggle, which is the main point of this post.
+All seemingly simple stuff but critical to remember when we look at ourselves in our modern society and cultures and why individuals struggle, which is the foundation I'm attempting to establish in this post.

-All evolutionary leaps forward are due to genetic mutations (yes, I know this sounds tediously boring but bear with me, throughout the course of this blog - or a virtual e-book as I think of it - we'll see that all these details are important in understanding what goes wrong and why when we suffer a psychiatric condition or crisis).
-So first comes a genetic mutation or variation, if you will, (a particular gene – one involved in communication, say) changes (or mutates in genetic study parlance) in a freshly born being, that mutation or variation sparks something “new”, that new thing turns out to be advantageous giving that being a leg up over competing members of its species or rival groups, this advantage “catches on” (I'm being breathtakingly simple here) and away we go, we have a new advancement in a particular species.
+All evolutionary leaps forward are due to genetic mutations or variations (yes, I know this sounds tediously boring but bear with me, throughout the course of this blog - or a virtual e-book as I think of it - we'll see that all these details are important in understanding what goes wrong and why when we suffer a psychiatric condition or crisis).
+So first comes a genetic mutation or variation, (a particular set of genes – those involved in communication, say) changes (or mutates or varies in genetic study parlance) in a freshly born being, that mutation or variation sparks something “new”, that new thing turns out to be advantageous giving that being a leg up over competing members of its species or rival groups, this advantage “catches on” (I'm being breathtakingly simple here) and away we go, we have a new advancement in a particular species.
 This is the process that brought about all the various past incarnations of homo erectus and thus eventually homo sapiens – us.

 So it's safe to say that a new brain development – one caused by genetic variations – initiated the new cultural or societal development.
 But – but! - that development would not have taken wider hold had it not been adapted by many other brains (generally through a "mirroring" process) and it is this wider adaption by other brains that spurred forward homo sapien's rapid brain development (to put this all VERY briefly and simply).